 After waiting for over a month, my pre-order for the two limited flavors have FINALLY arrived!

-Xiao Zhan is also the spokesperson for Budweiser Pulse, so Kai Xiao Zao's collaboration with the American-style lager brand is not a huge surprise.
+Xiao Zhan is also the brand ambassador for Budweiser Pulse, so Kai Xiao Zao's collaboration with the American-style lager brand is not a huge surprise.
 The Beer Duck 啤酒鸭 flavor pleased much with succulent pieces of duck meat smothered in gentle spicy gravy.

 I was also very happy with the Angelica Pork Belly Chicken 当归猪肚鸡 with its mild herbal, ambrosial broth.
 This flavor doesn't come with the usual dehydrated vegetables and pickles, but contains black sesame seeds and gogi berries which are known for their nutritional value.